 Unless otherwise ordered, matters before Judge Gerber shall be conducted in accordance with any Case Management Order entered in the case and to the extent not inconsistent, the following practices:

 Pursuant to Local Rule 5070-1, a moving party or applicant must contact Chambers to obtain a hearing date prior to filing and serving a motion, cross-motion, application or any other request for relief requiring a hearing.
-All scheduling requests should be directed to Helene Blum, Courtroom Deputy.
+All scheduling requests should be directed to Lynda Calderon, Courtroom Deputy.

 Requests for relief requiring a hearing that are filed without first obtaining a hearing date will not be acted on.

 Parties may not grant extensions of time on briefing without prior consent from Chambers.

 Adjournments, other than those requested at the hearing, will be granted only if agreed to by all parties seeking or opposing the relief in question or, after consent is sought and denied, as granted by the Court after a request to Chambers, copied to the other side, and stating the basis for the request.
 The moving party must contact the Courtroom Deputy to obtain the adjournment.